16 Healthiest Starbucks Foods to Order in 2025

 • Turkey Bacon, Cheddar and Egg White Sandwich

-• Cheddar and Uncured Salami Protein Box
+• Eggs & Cheddar Protein Box

 • Country Archer Hickory Smoked Turkey Jerky

-Highest Fiber Starbucks Food
+Highest Fiber Starbucks Food (≥4 g fiber per serving)

 • Rolled and Steel-Cut Oats